yangmeyer/CPAccelerationTimer/README.md

 Requirements
 ------------
-* This component was _not_ built under [ARC](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/_index.html); if your project is compiled under ARC, make sure to specify the `-fno-objc-arc` flag on this component’s files in Build phases > Compile sources.
+* This component was built with [ARC](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/_index.html).
+Should your project not use ARC, make sure to specify the `-fobjc-arc` flag on this component’s files in Build phases > Compile sources.

 Visual explanation
 -------------